 While she was collecting her sticks and preparing for her death, she met Prophet Elijah who asked her for a piece of bread.

-Hannah was a barren woman whose sister-wife Peninnah who had children used to provoke her about not having a baby.
+Hannah is a great example of surrendering to God.
+She was a barren woman whose sister-wife Peninnah who had children used to provoke her about not having a baby.
 And whenever they went to the house of God annually, Hannah wept and refused to eat.

 One year, Hannah decided to go and cry before God and prayed to God for a child whom she would give back to God after she gave birth.

-God sure did answer her prayer and gave her more than the one child she had prayed for.
-That’s the power of letting go and letting God!
+God sure did answer her prayer and gave her more than the one-child she had prayed for.
+That’s the powerful benefit of letting go and letting God!
 Abundant blessings.

-The story of Joseph is one of the most inspiring for me.
+The story of Joseph is one of the most inspiring for me in the Bible.
 While Joseph knew he would be a leader one day because of the dreams he had, he had no idea when or how.
 But he surrendered all those details to God.

 We don’t see him complaining or crying out to God about when things would turn around for him.
 Even when he sat in jail for a crime he didn’t commit, when he was forgotten by those he helped, he continued to wait upon God and trust God’s plan.

 And God- won’t He do it?
 He sure will.
 Because in the end Joseph rose from prisoner to Prime Minister and helped his family in a big way no one would have expected.
-That’s what happens when we let go.
+That’s what happens when we surrender everything to God.

 12 Ways to Let Go and Let God